 Before going into details, quickly answer a question – what is outbound marketing?

 Outbound marketing means pushing out your marketing message to a broad group of people hoping that it’ll resonate with the potential customer’s mind and you get the lead.

-Though it can be done in a meaningful way, outbound marketing is rarely targeted reaching everyone with the same goal of selling products or service even he/she is not interested.
+Although it can be done in a meaningful way, outbound marketing is rarely targeted, reaching everyone with the same goal of selling products or service even he/she is not interested.

 You might experience that when you get calls for bank loans, credit cards, web hosting, and much more even you haven’t requested one.
 The most likely you might have ignored such calls, am I right?

 The outbound marketing has zero to a little relationship with their potential customers and on another hand, people most likely to buy from the trusted sources where they are already connected.

 Typically, outbound includes cold calling/outsourced telemarketing, email blast, T.V. and radio advertisements, print ads, trade shows, events, and seminar series.